PeterMitrano/AlexaChef/ReadMe.md

  - Download extract (the dynamodb tar file)[http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.tar.gz]
  - In that folder, run `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`
+ - Install Nodemon (such as with `npm install -g nodemon`
- - Go to the test folder of this project and run `node server.js`
+ - Go to the test folder of this project and run `nodemon server.js`
  - Open up a browser and point it to (http://localhost:3000)[http://localhost:3000]